Making Public and Private-One

 Alice Korngold--Author, A Better World Inc.,

-Non-profit organizations and private corporations operate seemlessly in disaster and crisis situations towards growth and impact.
+Non-profit organizations and private corporations operate seamlessly in disaster and crisis situations towards growth and impact.

 Humanity Link is the conduit between the public and private sector.
 Our work is based on the notion that more impactful action is possible, when both sides of business collaborate.
 We bring together investors and implementors to coordinate a comprehensive approach to reaching a sustainable triple bottom line in high profile, humanitarian and crisis settings.